phdmustafayucel/tarkan/README.md

 pwd
 ls -a

-- One commit = one logical change
+- One commit equals one logical change
-- Commit messages should be short and explicit
+- Commit messages should be short, explicit, and meaningful

+---

+## Contributing

+- Keep commits atomic
+- Do not commit generated or temporary files
+- Follow the recommended workflow

 ---